Reproductive health and fertility

 • Being in a flare-up or having some types of surgery can lower fertility levels.

-• Some medicines can affect fertility in people with male reproductive organs.
+• Some medicines can affect fertility in men.

-• Being in a flare-up increases your risk of pregnancy complications.
-It’s important to get your condition under control before trying to get pregnant.
+• Being in a flare-up increases the risk of pregnancy complications.
+If possible, try and get your condition under control before trying for a baby.
+It is also important to use effective contraception if you do not want to get pregnant.

 • Periods and menstrual health